17-year-old British boy arrested in connection with GTA VI and Uber hack Arrest is quick turnaround for high-profile data breach

 Lapsus$ souponn

 The leak in question is one of the biggest in recent history, as it essentially contains the world premiere of the highly anticipated Grand Theft Auto VI video game.
-Until this week’s leak, fans of the series had only rumors and hearsay about its potential setting (a Miami-like city that looks like Vice City) and its protagonists (a pair of “Bonnie and Clyde”, including the first playable woman in a GTA game).
+Until this week’s leak, fans of the series had only rumors and hearsay regarding its potential setting (a Miami-like city that looks like Vice City) and its protagonists (a pair of “Bonnie and Clyde”, including the first playable woman in a GTA game).
 Both of these rumors were confirmed by the leak, which Rockstar ultimately confirmed was legit and originated from a three-year-old version of the game.

 Prior to Thursday’s arrest, the author of the GTA VI gameplay leak initially claimed involvement in a recent massive Uber data breach, and Uber has publicly accused hacker collective Lapsus$ of the intrusion.
 Earlier, at least one Oxford teenager had been linked to Lapsus$ hacking efforts through a BBC article.
 British authorities did not confirm the truth of this report at the time, due to confidentiality rules regarding underage suspects.
-So, if the GTA VI leak could be linked to Lapsus$’s efforts, this link is still unconfirmed at this time.
+So, if the GTA VI leak might be linked to Lapsus$’s efforts, this link is still unconfirmed at this time.

 Lapsus$ such hacking efforts were described by members on their official Telegram chat channels.
 Most of the group’s methods, at least as publicly disclosed, have taken advantage of vulnerabilities in standard “two-factor” multi-factor authentication systems, which typically revolve around less secure fallback options. that an attacker can exploit.
 The author of the GTA VI leak previously suggested he gained unauthorized access to Rockstar’s source code by accessing the company’s Slack chat interface, but as of press time he doesn’t.
 It’s not clear if this was also an “MFA bombardment” aimed at tricking an employee into unwittingly accepting something like a phone call.